white-base/white-base.github.io/page/bind-model-config.md

 	collection?: PropertyCollection = this.items
 ) => SelectorType[];
 ```
-- 'collection' 파라메터의 기본값은 this.items 컬렉션입니다.
+- The default for the 'collection' parameter is this.items collection.

 ```js
 var bm = new BindModel();